Devin Hester: 2013 season

 Hester exclusively saw playing time as a return specialist when Marc Trestman became the Bears' head coach.
 In week two against the Minnesota Vikings, Hester broke the team record for most kickoff return yards in a game with 249.
+He was named NFC Special Teams Player of the Week.
 Four weeks later against the New York Giants, Hester passed Glyn Milburn for the most all-time kickoff return yards in franchise history with 4,643 yards.
 Against the Washington Redskins, Hester returned a punt 81 yards for a touchdown for his 19th career return touchdown, tying Deion Sanders' record.
 In addition to Hester's NFL records, he is also the leader in career punt returns (264) and punt return yards (3,241) among active players.
-Hester ended the 2013 season having averaged 27.7 kickoff return yards and 14.2 punt return yards, while also leading the league in kickoff return yards with 1,442.
+Hester ended the 2013 season having averaged 27.7 kick return yards and 14.2 punt return yards, while also leading the league in kick return yards with 1,442.

 Hester became a free agent on March 11, 2014.
 He released a statement on March 5, 2014, that the Bears did not intend to re-sign him.
 Hester thanked the Bears organization and fan base for their support throughout his time in Chicago.
 Phil Emery, the Bears' general manager, commented on Hester's legacy, stating, "While Devin has redefined the pinnacle standard of the return position in the NFL, the memories and contributions he has given us cannot be measured by stats or numbers."